Selecting Kitchen Countertops

 It's the small details that make a kitchen unique and often the biggest impact.
 Every small choice is built upon to create a finished product.
 Agonizing over these small details is what you may face, but in the end, the project comes together to create a beautiful space and ultimately, a sense of purpose.
 One of these details is selecting an edge profile for your countertops.
 If you are looking to save money, you may want to select a kitchen countertop with less costly edge treatments.
 Rounded edges are usually less expensive.
 Edges and corners tend to chip more with quartz and granite.
 Outlined below are some of the more common edge treatments:

 Selecting the right countertop for you and your family may seem overwhelming as there are many options to consider.
 Your B&T Kitchens and Baths Design Team will help you in choosing the best kitchen countertop for your design, style, use and budget.
-Visit our Shore Drive Design Studio at 4429 Shore Drive in Virginia Beach and one of our kitchen designers can help you explore your options.
+Visit our Virginia Beach Showroom and one of our kitchen designers can help you explore your options.